‘Stand Down’ helps veterans better their lives

 SPRINGFIELD, Mass.
 (WWLP) – The military term “Stand Down” began during the Vietnam War.
 It was a short break for soldiers, so they could recharge and regroup before going back out to fight.

-“We would rest for a couple days, clean our weapons, get some new uniforms, new boots, and get ready to go back out,” explained Vietnam veteran, and chairman of the Veterans Stand Down event, Gumersindo Gomez.
+“We would rest for a couple of days, clean our weapons, get some new uniforms, new boots, and get ready to go back out,” Vietnam veteran, and chairman of the Veterans Stand Down event, Gumersindo Gomez explained.

 Hundreds of veterans and their family members gathered in Springfield on Friday for the annual Veterans Stand Down event to do just that – recharge and regroup their civilian lives, by taking advantage of services offered for members of the military.